-- Submission of initial proposals for the devolved management of services and assets by the parish or town council. - An initial analysis by relevant officers will be drawn up and returned to the parish council. - Detailed discussions on the different proposals made, including the relevant officers mentioned above and consultation with relevant Cabinet Members and Chief Officers. - Officers will focus on the sort of conditions outlined above and will be concerned to ensure that the devolution of the service in one part of the city does not have a detrimental impact on efficiency and quality in other areas.
-Different options for local delivery of the service will be explored. - Submission of a signed agreement to the Cabinet for formal decision. - Planning and then implementation to agreed timescales.
+- Submission of initial proposals for the devolved management of services and assets by the parish or town council to the City Council - An initial analysis by relevant officers will be drawn up and returned to the parish council - Detailed discussions on the different proposals made, including the relevant officers mentioned above and consultation with relevant Cabinet Members and Chief Officers - Officers will focus on the sort of conditions outlined above and will be concerned to ensure that the devolution of the service in one part of the city does not have a detrimental impact on efficiency and quality in other areas.
+Different options for local delivery of the service will be explored - Submission of a signed agreement to the Cabinet for formal decision - Planning and then implementation to agreed timescales.

-- We will continue to work with RSCTC to develop a devolution deal and we will seek to learn from this process to develop a more detailed framework for wider use. - A wide range of city council services will work together to develop a prospectus for devolution deals which will set out in detail the options and limitations for further deals and guidance on the process.
-This will be subject to further consultation early in 2019. [for decision could just be published]
+- We will continue to work with RSCTC to develop a devolution deal and we will seek to learn from this process to develop a more detailed framework for wider use - A wide range of city council services will work together to develop a prospectus for devolution deals which will set out in detail the options and limitations for further deals and guidance on the process, providing maximum clarity on what is available to parishes.
+This will be published in summer 2019.